nodejs/node/doc/api/n-api.md

 if (status != napi_ok) return status;
 ```

-You can also get properties using the APIs described in this section.
+Properties can be retrieved using the APIs described in this section.
 Consider the following JavaScript snippet:
 ```js
 const arr = [];